jakeleyhr/GetVISTA/README.md

   -tax TAXON, --taxon TAXON
                         Search for species by taxon name (e.g. Carnivora)
 ```
-This accessory module is intended to be used to quickly retrieve the latin binomial names of species in the Ensembl database, and also to search for species in the database by taxon.
+This accessory module is intended to be used to quickly retrieve the latin binomial names of species in the Ensembl genome browser database, and also to search for species in the database by taxon.
 For example, if you want to search for the latin names of the 'flycatcher' by this common name, use **-cn**:
 ```
 $ enspecies -cn flycatcher